stefansundin/glass-movies/README.md

 **Note: This app has been tested with XE16.2.**

-Google Glass allows you to watch videos that you have recorded with the built-in video, but it does not allow you to watch video files that you transfer to the device.
+Google Glass allows you to watch videos that you have recorded with the camera, but it does not allow you to watch video files that you transfer to the device.
 This app solves that problem.

 **Warning:** Watching your glass screen for extended periods of time is probably not good for your eyes.
 Get a real monitor dangit!